cloudControl/documentation/Platform documentation.md

 #### Quick Installtion Windows

 For Windows we offer an installer.
-Please refer to the latest version of the installer at [Github](https://github.com/cloudControl/cctrl/downloads).
+Please download the latest version of the installer from [Github](https://github.com/cloudControl/cctrl/downloads).
 The file is named cctrl-x.x-setup.exe.

 #### Quick Installtion Linux/Mac

+We recommned installing cctrl via pip.

 ~~~
 $ pip install cctrl
 ~~~

-We recommned installing cctrl via pip.
 If you don't have pip you can install pip via easy_install (usually part of the python-setuptools package) and then install cctrl.

 ~~~
 $ easy_install pip